malcolmscurlyhair/mission-pitiful/README.md

 [`/web/src/lib/quiz.ts`](/web/src/lib/quiz.ts), around which the web app is build.

-The web app is written using [Svelte](https://svelte.dev/docs/introduction) using [Tailwind](https://tailwindcss.com/docs) for styling.
+The web app lives in [`/web`](/web) is written using [Svelte] (https://svelte.dev/docs/introduction) using [Tailwind](https://tailwindcss.com/docs) for styling.
 It's a simple app with a handful of pages, that quizzes the user on 10 mission statements then gives them a score.
 Following the Svelte Sverdle template example, I've tried to use progressive enhancement, so the app will work even with JavaScript disable.